thrsouza/sauron/README.md

 }
 ```

-If a pre-register already exists for the given `document`, the service returns the existing identifier.
+If a customer already exists for the given `document`, the service returns the existing identifier.
 This makes the endpoint safe to call multiple times without creating duplicates.
+The customer remains in `PENDING` status until approved or rejected through the evaluation process.

 Project Layout
 --------------